awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 ### KMS CMK deletion<a name="kms-events-deletion"></a>

 When you [schedule key deletion](deleting-keys.md) for a CMK, AWS KMS enforces a waiting period before deleting the CMK\.
 After the waiting period ends, AWS KMS deletes the CMK and sends a corresponding event to CloudWatch Events\.
+AWS KMS guarantees this CloudWatch event\.
+Due to retries, it might generate multiple events within a few seconds that delete the same CMK\.

  The following is an example of this event\.

 ```
 {